lanl/MolSieve/readme.md

 3. Start the `celery` worker(s) by running `poetry run celery -A api.worker.celery_app worker --detach` in the root directory of this project.
 You can specifiy further options here - this will simply start one worker.

-4. Start the `uvicorn` server by running `poetry uvicorn api.main:app`.
+4. Start the `uvicorn` server by running `poetry run uvicorn api.main:app`.

 5. Start the frontend by running `serve -s build` in the `frontend` directory.